 If you need cash, there are ATM machines around the island.
 There is one in the airport after exiting customs, there are machines in the grocery stores, and there are a couple in Soufriere affiliated with the banks.
 They all dispense EC dollars, so remember that when you make a withdrawal (I usually just remember that $500EC is pretty much the same as $200 US).
 We encourage you to check with your debit- or credit-card provider on their foreign exchange rates, and watch the ATM machine fees, as the added fees can mount up. >

-As a courtesy to our guests that do not want to bring cash with them or search for an ATM machine, we are now offering a pre-pay option for taxi service where you pay us through PayPal prior to your trip, and we pay Junior (or other taxi services that Doxie arranges) on your behalf.
-We will refund any unused funds.
-For instance, if you believe you will use Junior’s daily rate for five days ($500), we invoice you $520 (we charge a 4% fee for this, just to cover the cost of the financial transactions), and then Doxie will pay Junior for your five days.
-If you decide to stay in at the villa one of those five days, and only use four days and spend $400, we will refund you $104.
-All prices on this page exclude the 4% convenience charge.
+As a courtesy to our guests that do not want to bring cash with them or search for an ATM machine, we offer a pre-pay option for taxi service where you pay us through PayPal prior to your trip, and we pay Junior on your behalf.
+We will promptly refund any unused funds.
+For instance, if you believe you will use Junior’s daily rate for five days ($500), we invoice you $520 (we charge a 4% fee for this, just to cover the cost of the Paypal and wiring fees), and then we pay Junior for your $500.
+If you decide to stay in at the villa one of those five days, and only use four days and spend $400, we will refund you $104 promptly after you leave St Lucia.
+All taxi service prices quoted exclude the 4% convenience charge.
 We also extend this “pre-pay” option for Doxie’s cooking or meal services.

 Junior’s By-The-Trip Pricing